BIRD PHOTOGRAPHY IN MACHUPICCHU & MANU NATIONAL PARK

 Itinerary

-Night in Molino Lodge
+Night in Ollantaytambo

 Molino Lodge & Ensifera garden

 Our day begins at the lodge's enchanting garden, the morning is dedicated to photographing these tiny, iridescent jewels.
-Great Sapphirewing, Green-and-white Hummingbird, Violet-thoated (Cuzco) Starfrontlet, White-Tufted Sunbeam, Mountain Velvetbreast among others come to the garden of the Lodge.
-Additionally other feeder stations attract the endemic Chestnut-breasted Mountain-finch, Golden-billed Saltator, Black-backed Grosbeak and Creamy-crested Spinetail to the surroundings.
+Green-and-white Hummingbird (E), Violet-thoated (Cuzco) Starfrontlet, (E), Great SapphirewingMountain Velvetbreast among others come to the garden of the Lodge.
+Additionally other feeder stations attract the endemic Chestnut-breasted Mountain-finch (E), Creamy-crested Spinetail (E), Golden-billed Saltator, Black-backed Grosbeak and to the surroundings.
 This lodge has a very good design for photography and serves as a natural studio, where these agile creatures perform their aerial ballet.

-Later in the day after lunch, our photography tour will lead us towards Ensifera Camp, another hummingbird site located strategically and where feeders show excellent chances for Sword-billed Hummingbird, Black-tailed Trainbearer, Tyrian Metaltail, Sparkling violetear, White-bellied Hummingbird, Shining Sunbeam and the spectacular Giant Hummingbird, among others.
+Later in the day after lunch, our photography tour will lead us towards Ensifera Camp, another hummingbird site located strategically and where feeders show excellent chances for photography Sword-billed Hummingbird, Black-tailed Trainbearer, Tyrian Metaltail, Sparkling violetear, White-bellied Hummingbird, Shining Sunbeam and the spectacular Giant Hummingbird, among others.

 As the day unfolds, a charming train journey awaits.
 We'll board the touristic train, on a picturesque ride that winds its way through the breathtaking landscapes of the Sacred Valley and the transitions of the scenery, from high-altitude vistas to lush valleys, as the train carries you towards one of the world's most iconic archaeological wonders.
 The journey culminates in the awe-inspiring destination of Machu Picchu.